- The service

 9.2 If we become aware that property stored in safe custody is of a kind that is prohibited by this agreement, we may remove the property immediately and deal with it as we consider appropriate in the circumstances.
 This may include destroying the property or handing it to an appropriate authority.
 We will not be liable to you for any loss you incur as a result of taking such action.

-10.1 You can find details of fees relating to Customer Sealed Packets, Customer Supplied Locked Boxes and Double Custody Items in NAB’s Personal Banking Fees and Charges booklet and NAB’s Business Banking Fees and Charges booklet.
+10.1 You can find details of fees relating to Customer Sealed Packets, Customer Supplied Locked Boxes and Double Custody Items in NAB’s Personal Banking Fees and Charges booklet and NAB’s Business Banking Fees and Charges booklet (available upon request).
 Details of licence fees relating to Safe Deposit Boxes can be obtained by contacting the Safe Deposit Centre in each state.
 Contact details can be found at nab.com.au

 10.2 You must pay all safe custody charges and licence fees annually, in advance.